Last Updated: Sep 9, 2018

 Specifically, this build is aimed for a constant/near-constant 60FPS on medium-high settings in the majority of modern titles.
-In more optimized titles you'll get 60FPS on ultra/maxed settings.
+In more optimized titles you'll get 60FPS on ultra/maxed settings (we'll explain more on specific game performance of this mid-range build in a bit).

-Let's dive into our current recommended, best mid range gaming PC build under $600 to get 60FPS 1080p medium/high (ultra/maxed in some games), and most importantly a breakdown of why each value for money component was carefully chosen.
+Let's cut the small talk and get straight into our current recommended, best mid range gaming PC build under $600 (IMHO) to get 60FPS 1080p medium/high (ultra/maxed in some games), and most importantly a detailed breakdown of WHY each hardware component made the cut for this month's mid-range build.

 720p (1280 x 720):